The Platform Value System

 What the Winners Actually Did

-The public record now contains a controlled experiment.
+The public record offers a natural contrast.

+Now the contrast.
 One Texas manager took management-company capital in 2019 with technology and staffing as stated uses, and actually built the invisible layer: a proprietary data platform, a real succession structure, a professional capital formation function, an evergreen vehicle.
 Its flagship fund tripled.
 Its AUM went from under two billion to nearly five.

 The System